-- 10. Section 132(7) of the Electoral Act provides that the Electoral Commission shall not register a political party unless it has considered any particulars submitted objecting to a party's registration, or application in this instance, and any reply to particulars that may have been submitted.
-Section 132 of the Electoral Act also outlines the requirements for submitting and processing objections to an application. - 11.
-On 15 August 2022, the application was advertised in 10 major newspapers circulating in each State and Territory of Australia and published on the AEC website.
-The closing date for written particulars objecting to the application was 15 September 2022.
+- 13. Section 132(7) of the Electoral Act provides that the Electoral Commission shall not register a political party unless it has considered any particulars submitted objecting to a party's registration, or application in this instance, and any reply to particulars that may have been submitted.
+Section 132 of the Electoral Act also outlines the requirements for submitting and processing objections to an application. - 14.
+On 26 May 2023, the application was advertised in 10 major newspapers circulating in each State and Territory of Australia and published on the AEC website.
+The closing date for written particulars objecting to the application was 26 June 2023.

-- 12. In the context of this Application to change the register s 132(2)(b) of the Electoral Act, as modified by s 134(4), provides that a person can only submit written particulars objecting to this Application to change the Register if the person believes that: - the Electoral Commission should refuse to enter a logo of the party in the Register under s 129A (which concerns logos that should not be entered into the register); or - the application is not in accordance with s 134 of the Electoral Act (which sets out requirements for the contents of an application to change the register). - 13.
-Written particulars must also meet the following administrative requirements under ss 132(2)-(3) of the Electoral Act: - be in writing; - be signed by the person (either physically, or electronically as per s 10(1) of the Electronic Transactions Act 1999); - specify a postal address of the objector that does not consist of a post office box number (noting the definition of 'address' in s 123(1) of the Electoral Act and the postal service requirements in s 140(1) of the Electoral Act); - be submitted within one-month after the 15 August 2022 publication of the relevant s 132(1) Notice on the AEC website; and - set out the person's belief that the Application should be refused for a reason listed in s 132(2)(b) of the Electoral Act and provide grounds for that belief. - 14.
-No written particulars addressing any of the matters in ss 129A and 134 of the Electoral Act were received. - 15.
-For the reasons outlined above as a delegate of the Electoral Commission for the purposes of Part XI of the Electoral Act, I approve the Application to change the logo of Indigenous-Aboriginal Party of Australia in the Register.
+- 15. In the context of this Application to change the register s 132(2)(b) of the Electoral Act, as modified by s 134(4), provides that a person can only submit written particulars objecting to this Application to change the Register if the person believes that: - the application should be refused under s 129 of the Electoral Act (the name and abbreviation tests); - the Electoral Commission should refuse to change a logo of the Party in the Register under s 129A (which concerns logos that should not be entered into the register); or - the application is not in accordance with s 134 of the Electoral Act (which sets out requirements for the contents of an application to change the register). - 16.
+Written particulars must also meet the following administrative requirements under ss 132(2)-(3) of the Electoral Act: - be in writing; - be signed by the person (either physically, or electronically as per s 10(1) of the Electronic Transactions Act 1999); - specify a postal address of the objector that does not consist of a post office box number (noting the definition of 'address' in s 123(1) of the Electoral Act and the postal service requirements in s 140(1) of the Electoral Act); - be submitted within one-month after the publication of the relevant s 132(1) Notice on the AEC website on 26 June 2023; and - set out the person's belief that the Application should be refused for a reason listed in s 132(2)(b) of the Electoral Act and provide grounds for that belief. - 17.
+The Application was suspended from 12 June 2023 to 31 July 2023, due to the operation of s 127 of the Electoral Act for the issue of writ for the Fadden by-election.
+The objection period was extended accordingly to 1 August 2023. - 18.
+No written particulars were received. - 19.
+For the reasons outlined above as a delegate of the Electoral Commission for the purposes of Part XI of the Electoral Act, I approve the Application to change the name, abbreviation and logo of Local Network in the Register.